2024 NC Logo_full color CMYK Transparent

 Convenience services, sometimes known as unattended retail, transform how one experiences an environment.
 When students are challenged for time, limited labor can clash with their need to squeeze meals into their agenda (sometimes at unusual hours).
 This can be alleviated by convenience services, which can remain active at all times without an attendant.
 Leaders in campus dining administration are welcome to learn about how convenience services professionals can implement these valuable services at their location.
 Experts will dive into the effect partnering with this industry can have on a student's experience of convenience on campus.
 Audience questions and interactive discussions on use cases are welcomed.

-Implementing Successful Reuse Programs
+Implementing Successful Reuse Programs (GE)

 Lexie Raczka, sustainability director, Boston University Dining Services, Aramark